Attack on Paul Pelosi: State and federal prosecution

-On October 31, federal prosecutors charged DePape with "attempted kidnapping of a federal official in the performance of official duties" and "assaulting an immediate member of a federal official's family and inflicting a serious injury with a dangerous weapon", and on November 9, a federal grand jury indicted him on the same two charges.
-On November 3, Immigration and Customs Enforcement lodged an immigration detainer on DePape, intending on taking custody of DePape after he is released from custody and make it possible to deport him.
+On October 31, 2022, federal prosecutors charged DePape with "attempted kidnapping of a federal official in the performance of official duties" and "assaulting an immediate member of a federal official's family and inflicting a serious injury with a dangerous weapon", On November 9, a federal grand jury indicted him on the same two charges.
+On November 3, U.S. Immigration and Customs Enforcement lodged an immigration detainer on DePape, who is a Canadian national, intending on taking custody of DePape after he is released from custody and making it possible to deport him.

-On October 31, the San Francisco District Attorney's Office filed state charges against DePape, including six felonies: attempted murder, residential burglary, elder abuse, assault with a deadly weapon, false imprisonment of an elder, and threatening the family member of public official.
-At his arraignment in San Francisco Superior Court on November 1, DePape pleaded not guilty to the state charges.
-If convicted of all state charges, DePape faces a sentence of between 13 years and life imprisonment.
+On October 31, the San Francisco District Attorney's Office filed state charges against DePape, including six felonies: attempted murder, residential burglary, elder abuse, assault with a deadly weapon, false imprisonment of an elder, and threatening the family member of a public official.
+If convicted of all state charges, DePape faced a sentence of between 13 years and life imprisonment.
 On November 4, he was denied bail.
 A preliminary hearing was heard December 14.
+DePape pleaded not guilty to both the federal and state charges.

+On January 27, 2023, video and audio recordings of the attack were publicly shown in a preliminary court hearing in San Francisco Superior Court.
+The court ordered the district attorney's office to release the materials, granting a motion filed by a coalition of news organizations seeking release.
+The released files included the audio of DePape's police interview, the recording of the 911 call made by Pelosi just prior to the attack, the responding police officer's body-cam footage (clearly showing the attack and ensuing struggle), and home surveillance video, in which DePape is seen breaking-into the back of the house with repeated hammer blows.